perktime/DTADevOpsOpenHack/README.md

 The team environment consists of the following:

-* Azure Kubernetes Service (AKS) cluster which has four APIs deployed:
+* App Service for Linux which has four APIs deployed:

   * POI (Trip Points of Interest) - CRUD API written in .Net Core 2 for points of interest on trips
   * Trips - CRUD open API written in golang 1.11 for trips connected to the client application